 Simply put, the solar ear is a low-cost hearing aid in India, which is charged with a solar-powered battery.
 These hearing aids are very economical for people in developing countries, not just conventional hearing aids, but they are also environment-friendly because these fossils reduce our reliance on fuel-based electricity and reduce toxic battery waste. – Those who are at risk for our health and the environment.

 On the other hand, Sun provides millions of kilowatt clean, safe and affordable energy.
 We can not go wrong with her, can we?

 Something New Under The Sun?

-Solar powered operated auditory battery is not a new concept.
-In fact, a year ago, Howard Weinstein, the founder of Solar Year, briefly told about healthy efforts to bring healthy and environmentally friendly batteries for the impoverished people in poor countries, for the short time, where the most the wanted.
+Solar-powered operated auditory battery is not a new concept.
+In fact, a year ago, Howard Weinstein, the founder of Solar ear, briefly told about healthy efforts to bring healthy and environmentally friendly batteries for the impoverished people in poor countries, for the short time, where the most wanted.

 The World Health Organization estimates that more than 32 million hearing aids are needed annually in those countries, but the current annual provision is less than 1.5 million.
 As a result, only a small part of hearing impairments in poor countries wears hearing aids.
 And the place where Weinstein made the different world.

 While working in the Peace Corps 15 years ago, a former Montreal plumber, Vanstein was assigned to a solar energy hearing aid project in Botswana, which was known as Godisa Technologies.